claceio/docs/content/docs/App/Routing/index.md

 ## Notes

-- For HTMX partial requests, the block template is used.
-For regular requests, the page level template is used
+- For HTMX requests, the `partial` template is used.
+For regular requests, the page level `full` template is used
 - If there is a function called `handler` defined, that is the default handler function for all API's
 - For non-HTMX update requests (POST/PUT/DELETE), the [Post-Redirect-Get](https://en.wikipedia.org/wiki/Post/Redirect/Get) pattern is automatically implemented by redirecting to the location pointed to by the `Referer` header.